tgstation/Tgstation.Server.ControlPanel/README.md

 ## Usage

-Please refer to [the wiki](https://github.com/tgstation/Tgstation.Server.ControlPanel/wiki) for usage documentation
+Please help this project out by contributing to this documentation